-At Questa, we recognise how daunting the prospect of seeking therapy can be.
+At Questa, we recognise that seeking therapy can be a daunting prospect.

-We make a thorough assessment in order to provide a therapist that matches your needs.
+We make a thorough assessment in order to introduce a therapist that matches your needs.

 From the moment you get in touch with us, we will support you every step of the way.